Film Digitizing Service

-The film problem is, quite simply a failure to address the handling of prior analog film when an organization transitions to digital imaging.
+The film problem is, quite simply a failure to address the handling of the prior analog film when an organization transitions to digital imaging.
 Reviewing prior studies is critical for good decision-making and product development.
 Some organizations, such as those in aerospace and manufacturing will need to handle prior film for many years in order to maintain existing products and components, as well as to improve design going forward.

-However, when a company deploys an image management system that does not include a viable plan for handling these prior films, workflow is disrupted and costs increase.
+However, when a company deploys an image management system that does not include a viable plan for handling these prior films, the workflow is disrupted and costs increase.
 Over time, these costs rise well above the cost of a film digitizer.

-Having never gone through the transition before, some facilities think they will only need to deal with analog film for a few months or don't think it's important to digitize prior films.
+Having never gone through the transition before, some facilities think they will only need to deal with analog film for a few months or don’t think it’s important to digitize prior films.
 However, while the need to access some types of prior films from an archive may decrease over time, other original films associated with long-life products or structures must be retained and used by the company for many years.
-Analog film also will continue to come in from outside sources who provide components and parts.
+The analog film also will continue to come in from outside sources who provide components and parts.

 The bottom line is that many organizations who rely on NDT will need to deal with analog film far longer than they may think and certainly longer than a few months.
 In addition, comparing analog films on a light box with digital studies on a computer monitor is cumbersome and difficult for NDT technicians and lowers the standard of control.